Stephen Grellet: Life

 Grellet became involved in extensive missionary work in prisons and hospitals across North America and most of the countries of Europe, and was granted meetings with many rulers and dignitaries, including Pope Pius VII, Tsar Alexander I, and the Kings of Spain and Prussia.
-He encouraged many reforms in educational policies and in hospital and prison conditions.
+He often travelled with William Allen, and visited many schools, hospitals and prisons as well as speaking out against slavery.
+He also visited Haiti in 1816 and Russia in 1819.

 In 1804 Grellet married Rebecca Collins, the daughter of the publisher Isaac Collins.
 The family home, the Isaac Collins House, in Burlington, New Jersey, is now listed on the National Register of Historic Places.

 Grellet died in Burlington on 16 November 1855 and his body was buried there, behind the Quaker Meeting House at 340 High Street.

+Family

+Grellet was married to Rebecca and they had one daughter, Rachel.